shellinvictus/GriffonAD/doc/config.md

 the function.

-If the name starts by `::` it means that the symbol is an action and it can generate code.
+If the name starts by `::` it means that the symbol is an action and it can generate command lines (if it starts with `::_`, the symbol will not be printed in the full path).
 If the name starts by `__` it means that the symbol is an intermediate symbol.
 Otherwise the symbol is a Bloodhound right.

 An intermediate symbol can be useful to implement conditional paths.
 Example: